andreykobal/opbnb-ai-nft-avatars/README.md

 ### GameItems.sol

-The `GameItems.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Adventure Game Template.
+The `GameItems.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Interactive AI NFT Avatars.
 Players can collect these diamonds and use them to claim rewards.

 Important code snippets from `GameItems.sol`: